Top Job Interview Techniques: How to Crush it in Your Interviews

 “What skills does the manager need in their department that they currently don’t have?”

 Come prepared with solid questions about how your skills can solve the problems of your potential employer.
 Remember that they need to hire someone, and it might as well be you.
-So, in the same way, that you don’t want to lie about what you can do, don’t be shy about confidently explaining what you can offer.
+So, in the same way, that you want to avoid lying about what you can do, don’t be shy about explaining what you can offer.